greendot78/6m-software-1.4-scrum/lesson.md

 7. Govtech website

 Remember the format of a user story: `As a ____, I want to ____, so that _____`
+---

+10 user stories for a booking management platform:
+1. As a customer, I want to search for hotels in a specific location, so that I can find a place to stay during my trip.
+2. As a customer, I want to filter hotel search results by price, so that I can find a hotel within my budget.
+3. As a customer, I want to view detailed information about a hotel, including photos and reviews, so that I can make an informed decision.
+4. As a customer, I want to book a hotel room for specific dates, so that I can plan my trip.
+5. As a customer, I want to receive a confirmation email after booking a hotel, so that I have a record of my booking.
+6. As a customer, I want to search for flights by departure and arrival locations and dates, so that I can find a suitable flight.
+7. As a customer, I want to select a seat when I book a flight, so that I can choose where I will sit.
+8. As a customer, I want to pay for my hotel and flight bookings online, so that I can confirm my bookings immediately.
+9. As a customer, I want to cancel my booking and get a refund, so that I can manage changes in my plans.
+10. As a hotel owner, I want to list my hotel on the platform, so that I can attract more customers.